Proven-Paradox/shaper-system/Handbook.md

 It’s worth noting that players are NOT necessarily entitled to this information.
 It’s up to the Arbiter.

 ## Status Ailments
 Status Ailments are lingering problems that hamper a characters' ability to function in combat.
-Ailments always have a limited duration, and this duration can be reduced by effects such as [Remedy](#remedy) or [Healing Hands](#healing-hands).
+Ailments always have a limited duration, and this duration can be reduced by effects such as [Cleanse](#cleanse) or [Healing Hands](#healing-hands).
 If multiple effects would cause the same Ailment, it instead increases the duration of the existing ailment.

 > I.E. If a character is already suffering from the Daze Ailment with a duration of 2 rounds is struck by an attack that inflicts Daze for another 2 rounds, they now have Daze for 4 rounds.